Here's what you should check when you're buying a camera.

 ASK US IF YOU ARE NOT SURE.

 If you’re looking at a camera and you want some advice, please don’t hesitate to ask us about it before you make the purchase.
-We have seen too many broken cameras and it is not even December yet.
-Please let us help you not waste your money.
+We have seen too many broken cameras, please let us help you not waste your money.
 Thank you.